AbedChouaib/1Plugin/README.md

 ## Installation instructions:

-To install and run this plugin, the user must install all related software using the links.
+To install and run this plugin, users are required to download the following resources.

 > **Fiji**: https://imagej.net/software/fiji/downloads